 1.D.15 The Daptomycin (Daptomycin) Family

 Daptomycin, DAP, a cyclic lipopeptide produced by Streptomyces roseosporus, is the active ingredient of Cubicin (daptomycin-for-injection), a first-in-class antibiotic approved for treatment of skin and skin-structure infections caused by Gram-positive pathogens and bacteremia and endocarditis caused by Staphylococcus aureus, including methicillin-resistant strains (Hawkey, 2008; Nguyen et al., 2006).
 It has a novel mechanism of action: disruption of the functional but not structural integrity of the Gram positive plasma membrane (PM).
 Daptomycin undergoes calcium-dependent membrane insertion forming pores, resulting in leakage of intracellular ions, including potassium, and a loss of membrane potential (van Bronswijk, 2007).
-It oligomerizes in the membrane to form the pore (Muraih et al., 2011).
+Membrane permeabilization requires both calcium and phosphatidylglycerol (PG) in the target membrane.
+The protein oligomerizes in the membrane to form the pore with 4 subunits in the outer leaflet and 4 in the inner leaflet (Muraih et al., 2011).
+The octamer is probably the functional transmembrane pore, and fatty acyl residues may prevent pore formation by preventing the alignment of tetramers across the two membrane leaflets (Beriashvili et al. 2018).

 Daptomycin's bactericidal action involves calcium-dependent binding to membranes containing phosphatidylglycerol, followed by the formation of membrane-associated oligomers.
 Bacteria exposed to daptomycin undergo membrane depolarization, suggesting the formation of pores.
 Zhang et al. 2014 used a liposome model to detect and characterize the permeability properties of the daptomycin pores.
 Permeabilities were highest for Na+, K+, and other alkali metal ions.
 Permeability was approximately two-fold lower for Mg++, and lower still for organic cations such as choline and hexamethonium.
 Anions were excluded, as was the zwitterion cysteine.
 Under typical in vivo conditions, depolarization is probably due to sodium influx.